awu626/STAT-4830-project/FinalReport.md

 For the GRPO model predicting formulas, the main unexpected challenge we faced was the issue of repeated tokens and no end of sequence (EOS) token.
 When this happened the model would generate part of a formula, and then it would just repeat a token until the artificial limit (most commonly ‘multiply’).

 The T5 model was a lot smoother, but there were still some unexpected challenges.
 One was getting the training loop set up, as it comes with a lot of different parts.
-Its NLS score average was quite high, but the accuracy was much lower.
+Its NLS score average was quite high, but the accuracy was a little lower.
 This reflects a model which is getting the general idea, but lacks the weighting to be exact.

 # Next Steps